iterative/dvc.org/content/docs/user-guide/contributing/core.md

 - _short description_: Short description of the patch
 - _long description_: If needed, longer message describing the patch in more details
-- _github issue id_: ID of the Github issue that this patch is addressing
+- _github issue id_: ID of the GitHub issue that this patch is addressing

 Example: